ThangaAyyanar/Learning-Adventure/Emacs/README.md

   - [ ] Python
   - [ ] Swift
 - [ ] Finance
-  - [ ] Decide which software going to use
+  - [ ] Decide which software going to use - Beancount
   - [ ] [GPG with Hledger](https://pzel.name/2016/07/18/Encrypted-hledger-with-emacs-and-gnupg.html)
     - [ ] hledger mode - For finance
 - [ ] TRAMP integration (remote access the file)